OneOfTheInfiniteMonkeys/MTDL/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/OneOfTheInfiniteMonkeys/MTDL?style=flat-square)

 ## Introduction
-The CircuitPython implementation of the MagTag Data Logger is intended to allow ambient temperature monitoring without need for additional sensing hardware.
+The CircuitPython implementation of the MagTag Data Logger is intended to allow ambient e.g. room temperature monitoring without need for additional sensing hardware.
 The software permits logging and on board graphing of the measured temperature.
-For accurate measurements a reference temperature is required.
-If relative temperatures are satisfactory no calibration is necessary.
+For accurate measurements a reference temperature point is required.
+Where relative temperatures are satisfactory, no calibration is necessary.
 Other data from a variety of sources could be logged with relatively minor modification.

 ## Installation
 Requirements